Lefka railway station: Facilities

 The station building is located on two side platforms, with access to the platform level via ramps.
 The Station buildings are also equipped with a staffed ticket office.
 At platform level, there are sheltered seating in a new air-conditioned indoor passenger shelter and Dot-matrix display departure and arrival screens or timetable poster boards on both platforms.
 There is a small car park on-site.
 Outside the station, there is a bus stop where the local 828 calls.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: